Tekturna Side Effects

 - unusual weight gain or loss

-Some side effects of aliskiren may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common
+Some aliskiren side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:Less common

 - Acid or sour stomach

 - stomach discomfort, upset, or pain

 For Healthcare Professionals

 Two cases of angioedema with respiratory symptoms were reported with aliskiren (the active ingredient contained in Tekturna) use in clinical studies, and two other cases of periorbital edema without respiratory symptoms were reported as possible angioedema and resulted in discontinuation.
 The rate of angioedema cases in completed studies was 0.06%.
 Twenty-six other cases of edema involving the face, hands, or whole body were reported with aliskiren use, including four which led to discontinuation.
 In the placebo controlled studies, the incidence of edema involving the face, hands or whole body was 0.4% with aliskiren compared with 0.5% with placebo.